Makram Ebeid: Relationship with the Muslim Brotherhood

 Ebeid had a cordial relationship with Hassan al-Banna, founder of the Muslim Brotherhood.
-He was one of two men allowed to attend the latter's funeral along with his father in February 1949, as being a government figure, meanwhile any other man would be arrested.
+He was the only politician to condemn its official dissolution in 1948.
+He was also one of two men allowed to attend the latter's funeral along with his father in February 1949, as being a government figure, meanwhile any other man would be arrested.

 Death

-Ebeid died on 5 June 1961, and was eulogized at the Saint Mark's Coptic Orthodox Cathedral, Azbakeya, Cairo.
+Ebeid died of a liver ailment on 5 June 1961 in his villa near Cario.
+More than 15,000 mourners attended his funeral at the Saint Mark's Coptic Orthodox Cathedral, Azbakeya where he was eulogized by Anwar Sadat and Gamal Nasser.

 Legacy

 Makram Ebeid has a street in Egypt named after him, and is taught as one of the main heroes of Egypt in history books, he and his family played a major role in forming Egypt's Golden Age.
 The family to this day is well known among the elite politicians, they are involved in a lot of charity and continue to support liberal politics.